mauritssilvis/challenges/java/java-project-intellij/README.md

 ##### Run configurations

-This project comes with one run configuration for executing the `main` method of the `Main` class.
+This project comes with a run configuration for executing the `main` method of the `Main` class.

 <!-- TODO: Discuss the execution of the code. -->